andersspielen/PotionGamesIssues/README.md

 3. Download Multiverse-Core
    * [Download the latest release here!](https://www.spigotmc.org/resources/multiverse-core.390/)
 4. Put the .jar in your plugins folder
-5. Add `mv.bypass.gamemode.*: true` to your permissions.yml
+6. Add `mv.bypass.gamemode.*: true` to your permissions.yml
-5. Start your server
+7. Start your server
-6. Change the config.yml in the PotionGames folder like you want it
+8. Import your worlds with `/mv import [worldname] NORMAL`
-7. (Optional) Change or add languages to the messages.yml in the PotionGames folder
+9. Change the .yml files in the PotionGames folder like you want them

 ## Usage